amscanne/huptime/README.md

 ===========

 Huptime is a tool for achieving zero downtime restarts without the need to modify your program in any way.
-Sweet!

 Why?
 ----